In this section

 The e-voucher can be spent at a wide range of retailers – including both online and in-store options.
 The retailers available are subject to change, in accordance with Pluxee's terms and conditions.
 The most up-to-date retailer information and instructions will be sent with the e-voucher.
 Please be aware that individual retailer terms and conditions apply.

-If you have any questions or problem with using your e-voucher, please contact Pluxee for free on 0800 505 3924.
+If you have any questions or problems with claiming or using your e-voucher, please contact Pluxee for free on 0800 505 3924.
 Pluxee provides support seven days a week between 08:00 and 18:00.

 If you have not received your e-voucher